Ragulakarthik/Ragulakarthik/README.md

 **🚀 Problem-Solving Skills:**

-Proficient in problem-solving, having solved over 1,500 challenges across platforms like LeetCode and CodeChef. 💪💻
+Solved **610+ Problems on Leet Code, 520+ Problems on Code Chef, 400+ Problems on Coding Ninjas, 150+ Problems on GFG** 💪💻

 **🎓 Leadership and Involvement:**

-Successfully conducted 50+ technical and non-technical events, aligning them with the organization’s mission and objectives.
+Successfully conducted **50+ technical and non-technical events**, aligning them with the organization’s mission and objectives.
 My roles encompassed:

 📅 Event planning
 📣 Marketing and promotions